 Set up SPF to help prevent spoofing

-Before you update the TXT record in DNS, you need to gather some information and determine the format of the record.
-This will help prevent you from generating DNS errors.
+Before you create or update the SPF TXT record for Office 365 in external DNS, you need to gather some information needed to make the record.
 For advanced examples and a more detailed discussion about supported SPF syntax, see How SPF works to prevent spoofing and phishing in Office 365.

 Gather this information:

-The current SPF TXT record for your custom domain.
+The current SPF TXT record for your custom domain, if one exists.
 For instructions, see Gather the information you need to create Office 365 DNS records.

 Domain names to use for all third-party domains that you need to include in your SPF TXT record.
 Some bulk mail providers have set up subdomains to use for their customers.
 For example, the company MailChimp has set up servers.mcsv.net.

-Determine what enforcement rule you want to use for your SPF TXT record.
-We recommend -all.
+Figure out what enforcement rule you want to use for your SPF TXT record.
+The -all rule is recommended.
 For detailed information about other syntax options, see SPF TXT record syntax for Office 365.

 - Ensure that you're familiar with the SPF syntax in the following table.